 The graduate certificate in WGSS is a supplementary program designed for students currently enrolled in a Northeastern University master’s or doctoral program.
 Please note that there is a separate path for students in the Master’s of Public Health program.
 The certificate aims to provide enhanced competency by:

-Certificate students will work with an advisor in their primary or a closely related discipline to develop a plan for completing the certificate.
-The advisory relationship is intended to be facilitative; students are free to request a different advisor at any time.
+Certificate students will work with both the WGSS program director and an advisor in their primary department to develop a plan for completing the certificate coursework.

 Eligibility for Enrollment